numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - this reasoning is similar for the j-hat case
         - using symmetry in this way we find that [ux uy] is where i-hat and j-hat landed
         - therefore, the 1x2 matrix describing the transformation are actually the coordinates of u-hat!
-        - more generally, computing this projection transformation matrix for any arbitrary vector in space, and multiplying the matrix by that vector [ux uy] * [x, y] = ux * x + uy * y, is computationally identical to taking a dot product of the vector and u-hat! [ux, uy] * [x, y] = ux * x + uy * y
+        - more generally, computing this projection-transformation matrix for any arbitrary vector in space, and multiplying the matrix by that vector [ux uy] * [x, y] = ux * x + uy * y, is computationally identical to taking a dot product of the vector and u-hat! [ux, uy] * [x, y] = ux * x + uy * y
         - this is why taking the dot product of a vector and a unit vector, can be interpreted as PROJECTING a vector onto the SPAN of that unit vector and taking the projection length

     - Non-unit vectors:
-        - now let's see scaled vectors
-        - let's say we have a vector 3u-hat
+        - now let's see scaled vectors; say we have a vector 3u-hat
         - following a similar reasoning as before, its coordinates will be [3ux, 3uy]
         - and its associated transformation matrix will be [3ux 3uy]
         - looking at the matrix, it takes i-hat and j-hat to 3 times the values where they landed before